rene-schoene/racr-mquat/doc/presentation.md

 - EMF-Models and some of their elements ambiguous or redudant
 	- Component requirement possible on both, component- and mode-level
 	- Structure and variant model contain similar information
-	- General approach of structural model not easy to use (especially for ILP-Generation)
+	- Approach of structural model not easy to use (especially for ILP-Generation)
-- Currently, ILP still generated from scratch for each request
+- Currently, ILP generated from scratch for each request

 \oppcomment{%
+- ILP believed to be unsusable, see slides 11-13 <br/>%
 - similar information: subcomponents/subresources <br/>%
 - general approach not easy to use: assumptions (mostly implicit) made for structural model (e.g. for ILP-Generation: containers are servers with one level of subresources) <br/>%
+- generation of ILP always from scratch
 }

 # The present